Thomas Massie Slams ‘Ridiculous’ Sentencing Of Silk Road Founder Ross Ulbricht

 According to Massie, the federal government enacted “cruel and unusual punishment” on Ulbricht — in conflict with the Eighth Amendment to the United States Constitution — as a part of this purported battle against cryptocurrency.

 Massie also contrasted Ulbricht’s case with those against intelligence leakers Julian Assange and Edward Snowden — both of whom he also supports clemency for.
 He pointed to the fact that Ulbricht has already served seven years in prison and is not asking specifically for a pardon but just for clemency.
-The Kentucky lawmaker said a reduction to time served would be fair and claimed that the sum of the sentences of all of the arrests of people linked to activity on Silk Road would not match Ulbricht’s sentencing.
+The Kentucky lawmaker said a reduction to time served would be fair, adding that the sum of the sentences of all of the arrests of people linked to activity on Silk Road would not match Ulbricht’s sentencing.

 According to The Daily Beast, three people familiar with the matter said that Trump is considering a pardon for Ulbricht.
-He has allegedly expressed sympathy for the 26-year-old behind-closed-doors and is considering granting him a pardon before Joe Biden enters the White House.
+He has allegedly expressed sympathy for him behind closed doors and is considering granting him a pardon before Joe Biden enters the White House.

 Ulbricht’s Silk Road was the world’s first large-scale drug market on the darknet and served as a blueprint for many imitators.
 He was also accused of commissioning the murder of five users of the website, although the charges were later dismissed with prejudice.
 The alleged murder-for-hire was arranged by Force, who is currently imprisoned.